 Faculty, staff, and students have scrutinized many aspects of landscape and environment change associated with watershed environments, large reservoirs, mountain-top mining, as well as the human impacts of urbanization and the historical occupance of the Southeast United States.
 MARC Associates and associated faculty represent diverse backgrounds including anthropology, archaeology, biology, business, computer science, geography, geology, and wildlife management.

-The Mapping Application Resource Center also provides ESRI software support for Murray State University.
-As part of the Commonwealth of Kentucky's Council on Post-secondary Education (CPE) contract with ESRI, MARC proudly provides faculty, staff, and currently-enrolled students free access to the world's leading geographic information systems (GIS) software.
-MARC's contribution to the state-wide license agreement allows Murray State University to provide students with free copies of ArcGIS Desktop software plus free access to about 80 of ESRI's Virtual Campus training courses.
-MARC, through a partnership with the Department of Earth and Environmental Sciences, also provides Intergraph Imagine image processing software, Exelis' ENVI, and Pathfinder Office and eCognition from Trimble.
-For further details, please consult the appropriate topic located on the left sidebar menu.
+The Mapping Applications and Resource Center also provides Esri software support for Murray State University.
+As part of the Commonwealth of Kentucky's Council on Post-secondary Education (CPE) contract with Esri, MARC proudly provides faculty, staff, and currently-enrolled students free access to the world's leading geographic information systems (GIS) software.
+MARC's contribution to the state-wide license agreement allows Murray State University to provide students with free copies of ArcGIS software plus free access to Esri's Academy, an online learning environment.
+MARC, through a partnership with the Department of Earth and Environmental Sciences, also provides Hexagon/ERDAS Imagine image processing software and Harris Geospatial's ENVI.

 Please refer to our list of faculty and staff, and our list of projects, grants, and contracts for more details about our facility.